Individual vs Couples Therapy: Which One Works Best for Your Relationship?

 I’ll ask what brings you in, what hurts, and what you hope will change.

-2. We begin “data gathering.”
+2. I begin “data gathering.”

-This is a term for understanding:
+This is about understanding:

-• What your day-to-day life is like.
+What your day-to-day life is like.

-• What your partner says about you (if they’re present).
+What your partner says about you (if they’re present).

-• What’s working well that you’d like more of.
+What’s working well that you’d like more of.

-• Whether shame or grandiosity is getting in the way of your happiness and connection.
+Whether shame or grandiosity is getting in the way of your happiness and connection.

 Together we start seeing the patterns—not to blame, but to illuminate.